Murder of Alesha MacPhail: Alesha MacPhail

-Alesha MacPhail was born in Glasgow Royal Infirmary.
-She lived in Airdrie, North Lanarkshire, with her mother Georgina Lochrane (aged 23 in 2018) and her younger sister Courtney (aged 4 in 2018).
+Alesha Sarah MacPhail was born in Glasgow Royal Infirmary on 22 October 2011.
+She lived in Airdrie, North Lanarkshire, with her mother Georgina Lochrane and her younger sister.
 She attended Chapelside School and had recently completed Primary Two at the time of her death.
 She was described by her headteacher as a "smiley and happy young girl" who "loved being at school and enjoyed all aspects of literacy, in particular writing."
 Her favourite activities included gymnastics and cake baking.

 MacPhail's parents separated when she was three months old.
-Her father Robert (aged 26 in 2018) lived in Rothesay, the principal town on the Isle of Bute, with his parents and his girlfriend Toni McLachlan (aged 17 in 2018).
+Her father Robert lived in Rothesay, the principal town on the Isle of Bute, with his parents and his girlfriend Toni McLachlan.
 Alesha would visit her father and grandparents every other weekend.
 On 28 June 2018, at six years old, she joined her family in Rothesay for what was meant to be three weeks of the school summer break.

 Aaron Campbell

 Aaron Thomas Campbell was born in Shrewsbury, Shropshire, on 7 May 2002.
-He moved to the Isle of Bute when he was four or five years old with his mother Janette, father Christopher, and a younger sister.
+Hailing from Clan Campbell's traditional land of Argyll, Campbell moved to the Isle of Bute when he was four or five years old with his mother Janette, father Christopher, and a younger sister.
+Clan Campbell chiefs and representatives have disassociated from Aaron Campbell and his actions and sent their condolences to the deceased's family.

 Campbell's upbringing included elements of physical and emotional abuse, and he often argued with his alcoholic mother.
 He was tested for attention deficit hyperactivity disorder (ADHD) and had a history of self harming and depression.
 Campbell attended Rothesay Academy and was popular among his friends, with whom he regularly drank alcohol and attended parties.
 He was fit and active, while also keen on gaming; he wished to be a YouTube star and posted several videos to the website.

 When he was aged 15, Campbell began to consider "doing something excessive" such as rape.
 In 2017, he sent a Facebook message saying that he "might kill 1 day for the lifetime experience".
 He was entered into a rehabilitation programme when he was caught starting fires.

-Campbell was acquainted with Robert MacPhail and Toni McLachlan, and claimed to have had a casual sexual relationship with McLachlan in the winter of 2017, although McLachlan denies this.
+Campbell was acquainted with Robert MacPhail and Toni McLachlan, and claimed to have had a casual sexual relationship with McLachlan in the winter of 2017, although no evidence has been presented to corroborate Campbell's claim and McLachlan denies this.
 He purchased cannabis from the couple on multiple occasions, but these interactions ceased in early 2018 following a disagreement and intervention from Campbell's mother.